Elchr/integral_trap/README.md

 # integral_trap
-Trapezoidal rule for integrating a function
+Trapezoidal rule for integrating a function in Matlab